ZanichelliEditore/design-system/readme.md

 - Go to the repository in the section [New release version](https://github.com/ZanichelliEditore/design-system/actions/workflows/release.yml)
 - Click on `Run workflow` (on the right in the blue box)
 - To release a **latest version:** choose master as the branch and select the version type (patch, minor, major) from the dropdown, then click on the `Run workflow` button.
 - To release a **release candidate version** specify the branch, the version tag and the version name, then click the button.
+In this case, the branch needs to be different from `master`, otherwise the action will publish a latest version anyway, ignoring version and tag names.

 ---